JohnArchieMckown/bash/README-zos.md

    due to the differences in the collating sequences in EBCDIC versus ASCII.
 One immediate difference is that in ASCII, numbers are collated _before_ letters, whereas in EBCDIC, they come after.

+3. You need to keep in mind that many shell scripts start with the line:
+   #!/bin/sh
+   This is because /bin/sh is a symlink to BASH.
+However, this is _not_ true in z/OS.
+This means that any shell script which starts with that line will be run in the normal /bin/sh UNIX shell command processor and _NOT_ in BASH.
+Assuming that BASH is on your PATH, you can avoid this by replacing the above line with one similar to:
+   #!/bin/env bash

+4. Another thing to look at is the IBM supplied /etc/profile file.
+This file is "sourced" by both /bin/sh and BASH when they are the "login shell".
+In this file is a reference to the $SHELL environment variable.
+As best as I can tell, this is set to the value specified in the user's OMVS segment.
+Although I have not encountered it, the usage in /etc/profile _might_, under some circumstances, cause BASH initialization to reinvoke the /bin/sh program as the shell.
+In particular, if the STEPLIB environment variable is unset and the OMVS segment has /bin/sh as the shell program, the distributed /etc/profile will reinvoke /bin/sh with STEPLIB set to "none".
+Review this and change as needed.

+5. The following is not necessarily recommended.
+But it may be of help if your organization decides to use BASH as a standard UNIX shell.
+   It is possible to run BASH from the dynamic LPA.
+The BASH executable must reside in a PDSE library.
+This means that it cannot be in the LPALIB created at IPL time.
+What can be done is to copy the BASH executable to a "system" level PDSE library, preferrable a "system" type library.
+It can then be put into dynamic LPA using a SETPROG command issued via COMMNDnn member of PARMLIB.
+Similar to:

+   SETPROG LPA,ADD,MODNAME=BASH,DSNAME=system.pdse.library

+   You must also add the "sticky" bit to the bash executable file in the UNIX directory.

+   chmod o+t /path/to/bash

+6. I had to regenerate the y.tab.c file from parse.y for z/OS.
+   Normally, this is done with the yacc program.
+Unfortunately, the IBM yacc was not able to process the parse.y file correctly.
+I had to use GNU bison.
+Luckily, the version available from IBM at ftp://public.dhe.ibm.com/s390/zos/tools/diffutils/diffutils.pax.Z.bin runs on z/OS 2.1 and can properly process this file.
+If you need to change parse.y for some reason, you will need to download bison.
+In addition, you must run bison in "yacc" mode.
+You do this by including the -d and -y options.
+E.g.  $bison -d -y parse.y You might want to include the following alias in your .bashrc on z/OS: alias yacc='bison -d -y'

+7. In addition, to be more Linux compatible, you need to put the contents of the INPUTRC member into the UNIX file /etc/inputrc.
+This sets up some of the extra PC keyboard keys (HOME, Delete, etc) correctly.
+Or at least, as a user, put it in ~/.inputrc .